SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

    ![](./Media/docker13.png)

-1. In the **Run a new container** window select the dropdown arrow.
+1. In the **Run a new container** window, select the dropdown arrow.

    ![](./Media/docker14-(1).png)